Greater Antilles: History

 The first European contact with the Greater Antilles came from Christopher Columbus' first voyage to the Americas, as he sailed south from the Bahamas, exploring the northeast coast of Cuba and northern coast of Hispaniola.
 The Spanish began to create permanent settlements on Cuba and Hispaniola.
 The Atlantic slave trade brought many Africans to the islands.
 France began to exert influence over Haiti from 1625, dividing Hispaniola into two halves.
 Neighbouring Jamaica was invaded by the British, defeating the Spanish colonists.

 At the beginning of the 16th century, the Spanish began to colonize the island of Puerto Rico.
-Despite the Laws of Burgos of 1512 and other decrees protecting indigenous populations, some Taíno Indians were forced into an encomienda system of forced labor in the early years of colonization.
+Despite the Laws of Burgos of 1512 and other decrees protecting Indigenous populations, some Indigenous people were forced into an encomienda system of forced labor in the early years of colonization.

-The Haitian Revolution was the first and only successful anti-slavery and anti-colonial insurrection by self-liberated slaves; it established the new independent nation of Haiti from France in 1804, the first and oldest black-led republic in the Americas as well as in the New World, the first in the Greater Antilles, the Caribbean, and Latin America as a whole.
+The Haitian Revolution was the first and only successful anti-slavery and anti-colonial insurrection by self-liberated slaves; it established the independent nation of Haiti from France in 1804, the first and oldest black-led republic in the Americas as well as in the New World, the first in the Greater Antilles, the Caribbean, and Latin America as a whole.
 Haiti was also the second oldest independent nation in the Western Hemisphere after the United States.

 The next nation to achieve independence, the Dominican Republic, was also on Hispaniola, declaring independence from Spain in 1821.
-It was quickly absorbed by Haiti under the Unification of Hispaniola.
+It was quickly absorbed by Haiti under the unification of Hispaniola.
+The Dominican Republic gained independence from Haitian rule in 1844 after the Dominican War of Independence.
+The rest of the Greater Antilles would remain under colonial rule for another hundred years.

+Along with the Philippines in Asia, Spain transferred possession of Cuba and Puerto Rico to the United States as a result of its loss in the Spanish-American War in 1898, coinciding with the Cuban War of Independence.
+This was the final loss of Spain's territorial possessions in the Americas.
+U.S. military rule over the island lasted until 1902, when Cuba was granted formal independence.